How to Read an Internet Speed Test & Understand Your Results

 - 10-25 Mbps: Great for browsing, social media, and standard-definition video streaming

-- 25-50 Mbps: Ideal for HD video streaming and online gaming
+- 25-50 Mbps: Ideal for HD video streaming, online gaming, and video conferencing.

 Upload Speed: